5 Simple Recipes From Around The World

 Flavio’s Classic Carbonara

-If you don’t know your pasta al dente from your carbonara sauce, then you need to meet Italian food lover and Back-Roads Tour Leader Flavio Lazzaretto.
-Passionate about his country and exploring with Back-Roads passengers, this would have been Flavio’s 6th season leading our Italy tours.
+If you don’t know your pasta al dente from your carbonara sauce, then you need to meet Italian food lover and Blue-Roads Touring Tour Leader Flavio Lazzaretto.
+Passionate about his country and exploring with Blue-Roads Touring passengers, this would have been Flavio’s 6th season leading our Italy tours.

 ‘Growing my passion for travelling and inspiring other people is the main reason why I love working as a Tour Leader’.